4 3 2 twitter

 Guest blogging is new as compared to others so it is been exploited a lot by spammers.
 I can see most of the people writing mostly crap for the sake of links.

-40. Shoaib Ibn Abdullah says:
+32. Shoaib Ibn Abdullah

 From my corner: Guest blogging is a great tool to popular yourself in your niche.
 I just started a blog.
 But at this time I don't want to write guest post.
 Because I don't have good content to feed my readers keep wow.
 I want to write guest blogging when I have something to give my readers valuable.

-43. Bruce Mackay says:
+33. Bruce Mackay

 Hi I am new to guest posting and think I found the right pool of knowledge to get me started.
 Thank you Ann I have read through most of the advice on what to do and not do.
 I think I understand and I am looking forward to meeting other people who are in the same pool of knowledge.